 About the student's table in a web browser

 Students do not need any special programs, just a web browser.
 The preferred choice is Google Chrome as this is the most advanced browser by a mile, but the Shark web client will work with most modern web browsers.
-The limitations are with older versions of Windows Edge ( can be easily updated from Microsoft web site here is a link www.microsoft.com), and Safari on Mac OS 10.10.5 or older ( note current Mac OS is 10.15.5 ).
-An easy solution is to install Google Chrome and when asked make it your default web browser.
+The limitations are with older versions of Windows Edge (Google Chrome can be easily updated from Microsoft website---here is a link www.microsoft.com), and Safari on Mac OS 10.10.5 or older (note current Mac OS is 10.15.5 ).
+An easy solution is to install Google Chrome and when asked, make it your default web browser.

 When the students click on the link from their teacher, they will see the login screen.
-No need to have a previously set account.
-Just type in a nickname and click on 'Continue'.
+There is no need to have a previously set account.
+Just type in a nickname and click on “Continue.”
 To avoiding duplicate nicknames, the students should use their first name with a couple of letters from the last name.
 The system will not allow two users with the same nickname to access a session at the same time, it will add 3 random digits to any duplicate nickname.
-Partners should know each others nickname and spell it correctly.
+Partners should know each other’s nickname and spell it correctly.

 On the table, the student is always positioned on the bottom of the screen.

-On the bottom left corner, you can use the chatbox to send a message to the teacher and other players on your table.
-Type a message and press 'Enter' or click/touch the paper plane. if there is no message in the chatbox and you hit the paper plain it will clear message history.
+On the bottom left corner, you can use the chat box to send a message to the teacher and other players on your table.
+Type a message and press “Enter” or click/touch the paper plane. if there is no message in the chat box and you hit the paper plane.
+The message history will be cleared.

 On the bottom right corner is situated the bidding box.
 It will disappear after the auction is done.

-From the settings menu, the gearbox icon on the top left corner, several changes can be made:
+From the settings menu, if you use the gearbox icon on the top left corner, several changes can be made: